 - Track paycheque deductions

-- Learn TFSA rules before contributing
+- Learn TFSA vs RRSP vs FHSA before contributing

 Work and housing

 Adapt your resume to Canadian expectations and prepare a housing file that looks organized to landlords or roommates.
+Your first housing decision affects commute time, phone coverage, grocery costs, transit, and how quickly you can handle the rest of your setup.

 - Canadian resume